 Tornado Terry’s – Keller, TX

-Tornado Terry’s is bizarre.
+Tornado Terry’s is different.
 It’s in an old metal building in the north part of Keller.
-They have an incredibly small selection on their menu that only includes snacks (think bagged chips and candy bars), a canned sodas.
+They have a small selection on their menu that only includes snacks (think bagged chips and candy bars), a canned sodas.
 They don’t serve any real food, and no bar of any kind.
-I feel like Tornado Terry’s opened in the 1980s and then became a museum of itself.
+They found a model that worked for them and don’t seem to have changed it much.

 What do you think is the Best DFW Arcade?